-Did you know that a person’s stuttering can vary in different situations?
+Did you know that a person’s stuttering, also known as stammering, can vary in different situations?
 A person may stutter in one setting, then speak with ease in another.

 For example, many people who stutter report difficulty “getting their words out” in high-pressure situations.
 These might be ordering food at a restaurant, talking on the phone, making a presentation, leading a meeting, or speaking to an authority figure.

 But these same people may not stutter at all during a speech therapy session.
 This is likely because they’ve become comfortable with their speech therapist.

 So how can we “carry over” what’s happening in speech therapy to everyday speaking situations?

 In speech therapy, people who stutter learn techniques to achieve smoother, more fluent speech, as well as more confidence when speaking.
 One common speech therapy goal is to reduce “avoidance behaviors” associated with stuttering.

 Avoidance behaviors are when a speaker expects that they’re going to stutter, so they avoid a certain word, phrase, or situation in order to escape the experience of stuttering.
 A speech therapist can help you identify those avoidance behaviors and explore the deeper beliefs surrounding stuttering.
 This is important in helping people to speak freely and openly, without limitations.